neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

 - If the input is string, it is assumed to be a UUID.
 Then, the object is fetched from persistence.
 - If the input is array, we check if it has an identity property.

+- If the input has NO identity property, but additional properties, we create a new object and return it.
+  However, we only do this if the configuration option "CONFIGURATION_CREATION_ALLOWED" is TRUE.
+- If the input has an identity property AND the configuration option "CONFIGURATION_IDENTITY_CREATION_ALLOWED" is set, we fetch the object from persistent or create a new object if none was found and then set the sub-properties.
 - If the input has an identity property and NO additional properties, we fetch the object from persistence.
 - If the input has an identity property AND additional properties, we fetch the object from persistence, and set the sub-properties.
 We only do this if the configuration option "CONFIGURATION_MODIFICATION_ALLOWED" is TRUE.
-- If the input has NO identity property, but additional properties, we create a new object and return it.
-  However, we only do this if the configuration option "CONFIGURATION_CREATION_ALLOWED" is TRUE.

 :Priority: 1
 :Target type: object